Existence, uniqueness and stability of steady vortex rings of small cross-section: Uniqueness

-For the purpose of dealing with boundary terms in the local Pohozaev identity, we need the following lemma concerning the behavior of $\xi_\varepsilon$ away from $\boldsymbol z$. \begin{lemma} For any large $L>0$, it holds
+For the purpose of dealing with boundary terms in the local Pohozaev identity (the left hand side of \eqref{C-1} in Appendix \ref{appC}), we need the following lemma concerning the behavior of $\xi_\varepsilon$ away from $\boldsymbol q_\varepsilon$. \begin{lemma} It holds